 It was a real bonding moment for me and my daughter and our friends and their dolls of course who finally got some attention after the kids ate their rolls and scones.
 My daughter had such an amazing time.
 So just imagine all the “I love you Mommy” I got when we got home.

 If you want to do something special with your daughter.
 I would suggest a trip to the American Girl Cafe.
 American Girl currently has 20 branches.
-Check here for an American Girl store near you.
-Some have a cafe while others have a bistro.

 The American Girl Afternoon Tea is for $20 per person (check their website for accuracy as this may change in the future) that includes the food and the drink, you get to take home the tiny tea cup and saucer for the doll and also the hair tie that served as the napkin holder.

 You can also visit the American Girl Cafe for brunch, lunch and dinner or book a birthday party.
 The American Girl Cafe in Los Angeles has an indoor seating and patio seating that is overlooking the festive retail strip of The Grove below.
 Make sure to call ahead to reserve.
 And make time for shopping as well, get ready to splurge.